greboid/dockerfiles/README.md

 no bloat.
 For base images this definition is a bit hazy as they'll contain things that might be used in downstream images.
 For applications this generally means they're statically compiled and run in the "base" image.

+This isn't always possible, some images do require root, its not always possible to make them fully reproducible and some images are quite bloated but do try as closely as possible.